pyrdm/pyrdm/docs/source/getting_started.rst

 Figshare authentication
 ~~~~~~~~~~~~~~~~~~~~~~~

-PyRDM requires a set of authentication details in order to publish and
+PyRDM requires a personal authentication token in order to publish and
 modify files using your Figshare account.
 You will need to login and use
-the Figshare web interface to generate these authentication details,
+the Figshare web interface to generate this authentication token,
-after which you should paste them into the ``figshare`` section of the
+after which you should paste it into the ``figshare`` section of the
 configuration file.

 #.
 Go to `<http://figshare.com/account/applications>`_